This page describes the different aspects of the support policy between commercetools and consumers of the Custom Applications features.

 All published packages to NPM are listed in the following scoped packages:

 commercetools strives to improve tooling and packages around Custom Applications continuously.
-This means that we do not follow a strict release cycle but instead publish releases in meaningful intervals, potentially multiple times a week.
-Minor and patch versions are likely to be released more frequently than major versions.
+We do not follow a strict release cycle.
+Instead, we publish releases in meaningful intervals, potentially multiple times a week.
+Minor and patch versions are likely released more frequently than major versions.

 According to Semantic Versioning, minor, and patch version releases can be safely updated and do not require any additional maintenance work.
 However, a major release indicates a breaking change (see Breaking changes) and might require maintenance work.
 Breaking changes are kept to an absolute minimum and are planned ahead of time.